Daddy blues are real!

-But just as a Baby knows that he or she needs to cry to get attention, but they also have a natural awareness that Mom has the food supply, and that can lead to Dad feeling useless.
+But just as a Baby knows that he or she needs to cry to get attention, they also have a natural awareness that Mom has the food supply, which can lead to Dad feeling useless.

 Before the birth of the Baby, Dad only had himself and Mom to worry about.
 Now he has a Baby to add to the pressure.